rjpbonnal/bioruby-samtools/tutorial/tutorial.md

 -----

-The easiest way to run the built-in unit tests is to change to the bio-SAMtools source directory and running 'rake test'
+The easiest way to run the built-in unit tests is to change to the bio-samtools source directory and running 'rake test'

 Each test file tests different aspects of the code.